appwrite/appwrite/docs/references/users/delete.md

-Delete a user by its unique ID, releasing it's ID.
+Delete a user by its unique ID, thereby releasing it's ID.
 Since ID is released and can be reused, all user-related resources like documents or storage files should be deleted before user deletion.
-If you want to keep ID reserved, use 'updateStatus' instead.
+If you want to keep ID reserved, use the [updateStatus]() endpoint instead.